irsbugs/cmrt/CMRT_Spark_Mail.md

 * Use the CiviCRM variables: "Email Address", First name" and "Last Name"
 * Adding the "Newsletter Subscriber" group to the new Individual contact.
 * Checking the new contact doesn't arleady exists.
+* Checking the new contact is not in the "unsubscribe" list.
+* Checking the email address is all lower case.
+* Checking the Fist and Last names are Title case.
 * Checking that there is no spamming of the input form.